Cornelia Bowen: Career

 Each summer, Bowen would travel north to raise funds for her school and in the process, further her own education.
 In 1893, she attended the Columbia Teachers' College in New York City and later between 1898 and 1900 attended Queen Margaret College in Glasgow.
 She attained a bachelor's degree from Straight College in New Orleans and later, earned a master's degree from Battle Creek College with a thesis entitled Juvenile Crime among Negroes in Alabama.
 In addition, she would recuperate for part of each summer at the Battle Creek Sanitarium, and occasionally was accompanied by her sister Katie, who also taught at Mt.
 Meigs.
-A devotee to "muscular Christianity", Bowen believed that good health was achieved by proper nourishment and exercise and that participation in athletics also taught a respect for cooperation, rules, self-discipline, as well as the benefits of work.
+A devotee of Muscular Christianity, Bowen believed that good health was achieved by proper nourishment and exercise and that participation in athletics also taught a respect for cooperation, rules, self-discipline, as well as the benefits of work.
 She participated in the "back to nature" movement, of intellectuals who ate a predominantly vegetarian diet, exercised and at least once spent time in a naturist community.

 In 1896 when the Afro-American Women's League was formed in Boston, Bowen was one of the founding members.
 By 1904, she was the corresponding secretary of the organization and that same year was elected president of the Alabama State Colored Women's Federated Clubs.
 She continued to serve as state president for more than a decade.
 In 1897, she elected as vice president of the Alabama Negro Teacher's Association and would hold the post until at least 1910.
 Bowen attended many conferences throughout the United States speaking to women's groups and in 1905 published a short autobiography called A Woman's Work.
 She used her membership in these women's organizations to improve the status of African Americans and raise funds for her school.
 Bowen also published many articles and poems, as well as participated in many educational programs aimed at improving the lives of young people.